Skip to main content

 Design and construction

-(a) the Transportation of Dangerous Goods Regulations (Canada),
+(a) the Transportation of Dangerous Goods Regulations, SOR/2001-286, made under the Transportation of Dangerous Goods Act (Canada),

-(b) CSA-B376, “Portable Containers for Gasoline and Other Petroleum Fuels”,
+(b) CSA B376-M, “Portable Containers for Gasoline and Other Petroleum Fuels”,

 (d) ULC/ORD-C30, “Safety Containers”, or

-(e) Section 6 of CSA-B620, “Highway Tanks and Portable Tanks for the Transportation of Dangerous Goods”.
+(e) CSA B620, “Highway Tanks and TC Portable Tanks for the Transportation of Dangerous Goods”.

 Markings or labels